ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 * Avoid test descriptions like *"does not crash when two ranges get merged."* Instead, explain what is actually expected to happen.
 For instance: *"leaves 1 range when two ranges get merged."*
 * Most often, using words like "correctly," "works fine" is a code smell.
 Think about the requirements &ndash; when writing them you do not say that feature X should "work fine."
 You document how it should work.
 * Ideally, it should be possible to recreate an algorithm just by reading the test descriptions.
 * Avoid covering multiple cases under one `it()`.
-It is OK to have multiple assertions in one test, but not to test e.g. how method `foo()` works when it is called with 1, then with 2, then 3, etc. There should be a separate test for each case.
+It is OK to have multiple assertions in one test, but not to test, for example, how method `foo()` works when it is called with 1, then with 2, then 3, etc. There should be a separate test for each case.
 * Every test should clean after itself, including destroying all editors and removing all elements that have been added.

 ### Test implementation